What the Hell Happened to Heather Graham?

 Graham stars as a young woman whose husband, played by Luke Wilson, abandons her with little explanation.
 Eventually, she goes searching for him despite the fact she does not know where he went.
 Based on a post card with a cactus on it and an illegible post mark, she decides to look for him in Texas.
 The entire state of Texas.

 I won’t even attempt to describe the randomness of Committed.
 At one point, Graham is kissed on the mouth by a character played by Casey Affleck.
-Despite kissing him back, she scold him.
-“I’m married,” she says.
-“Plus you’re my brother!”
+She kisses him back and then scolds him.

 In 2001, Graham had a busy year with three releases.
 The first of which was the Farrelly brothers comedy, Say It Isn’t So.

 Just a few years before, the Farrelly brothers had a massive hit with their gross-out comedy, There’s Something About Mary.
 That film made stars out of Ben Stiller and Cameron Diaz.
-Say It Isn’t So attempted to do the same thing for Chris Klein and Heather Graham.
+Say It Isn’t So attempted to do the same thing for Klein and Graham.

 2001 was Graham’s year for being directed by brothers, because her next film was the Hughes brother’s adaptation of Alan Moore’s graphic novel, From Hell.